Pittsburgh crime family: Prohibition era bosses

-Prohibition presented a very lucrative opportunity for both Mafia factions, as they began bootlegging, the illegal making, selling and transporting of alcohol.
-As bootlegging operations expanded throughout America violence erupted as criminals fought for dominance.
-Within the city of Pittsburgh, the Italian neighborhoods of Larimer, Homewood, the Hill District and Downtown became battle grounds as Mafia factions fought for territorial control of bootlegging rackets.
-In the suburbs of Pittsburgh, the Mafia factions fought for control of New Kensington, Arnold, Wilkinsburg, McKees Rocks, Wilmerding and Braddock.
-It was recorded that between 1926 to 1933, there were over 200 murders in Allegheny County.
+Prohibition presented a very lucrative opportunity for Cusumano and Calderone, as they began bootlegging—the illegal manufacture, sale and transportation—of alcohol.
+As bootlegging operations expanded throughout the U.S., violence erupted as criminals fought for dominance.
+Within the city of Pittsburgh, the Italian neighborhoods of Larimer, Homewood, the Hill District and the downtown area became battlegrounds as the Mafia factions fought for territorial control of bootlegging rackets.
+In the suburbs of Pittsburgh, the factions fought for control of New Kensington, Arnold, Wilkinsburg, McKees Rocks, Wilmerding and Braddock.
+It was recorded that between 1926 and 1933, there were over 200 murders in Allegheny County.

-By 1925, Stefano Monastero, became the new boss of the Pittsburgh Mafia family, as Salvatore Calderone stepped down and retired.
-Monastero, controlled a large organization of bootlegging supplies throughout several warehouses on the North side of Pittsburgh.
-During Monastero's reign he was suspected of ordering the bombings of rival bootleggers facilities and for ordering the murder of his competitor Luigi "Big Gorilla" Lamendola in May 1927.
-Monastero and his brother Sam Monastero were murdered on August 6, 1929 in front of St. John's hospital.
-Pittsburgh Police suspected that Joe "the Ghost" Pangallo, was responsible for ordering Monastero's murder, but were unable to prove it.
+By 1925, Calderone retired and Stefano Monastero became the new boss of the Pittsburgh family.
+Monastero controlled a large organization of bootlegging supplies throughout several warehouses on Pittsburgh's North Side.
+During his reign he was suspected of ordering the bombings of rival bootleggers facilities and for ordering the murder of his competitor, Luigi "Big Gorilla" Lamendola, in May 1927.
+Monastero and his brother Sam were themselves murdered on August 6, 1929, in front of St. John's hospital.
+Pittsburgh police suspected that Joe "the Ghost" Pangallo was responsible for ordering Monastero's murder, but were unable to prove it.

-After Monastero's murder Giuseppe Siragusa became the new boss of the Pittsburgh family.
-Siragusa emigrated in 1910, from Sicily to Brooklyn and later to Pittsburgh, where he manufactured and traded in illegal alcohol in Allegheny County.
-He became known as the "Yeast Baron", after becoming one of the largest supplier of yeast to illegal beermakers in the area.
-Siragusa maintained close alliance to the Castellammarese Clan in New York City and paid tribute to Salvatore Maranzano.
-On September 13, 1931, Siragusa was murdered in his Squirrel Hill home, just days after Salvatore Maranzano was murdered.
+After Monastero's murder, Giuseppe Siragusa became the new boss of the Pittsburgh family.
+Siragusa had emigrated from Sicily in 1910, landing in Brooklyn, New York and later settling in Pittsburgh, where he manufactured and traded in illegal alcohol.
+He was nicknamed the "Yeast Baron" after becoming one of the largest suppliers of yeast to illegal beermakers in the area.
+Siragusa maintained a close alliance with the Castellammarese clan in New York City and paid tribute to the clan's boss, Salvatore Maranzano.
+On September 13, 1931, Siragusa was murdered in his Squirrel Hill home, just days after Maranzano had been murdered.